nathan-gs/nathan-gs.github.com/_posts/2024-02-25-ha-map-card-displaying-weather-and-other-tilelayers.md

 ### Obtaining an API key

-OpenWeatherMap requires an API key, head to the https://home.openweathermap.org/api_keys portal to obtain one.
+OpenWeatherMap requires an API key, head to the [api keys portal](https://home.openweathermap.org/api_keys) to obtain one.

 ### Installation of map-card